irispixel/vscode-dartsass/README.md

 * `dartsass.pauseInterval`: Default: 10.
 Pause Interval (in seconds) before kicking off another scss compilation to not compile frequently and hog resources.
 * `dartsass.enableStartWithUnderscores`: Default: false.
 Enables compilation of files that start with underscores.
 * `dartsass.enableAutoPrefixer`: Default: false.
 Enables postcss processing using autoprefixer library
+* `dartsass.autoPrefixBrowsers`: Default: [ ].
+Set of browsers to be specified for autoprefixer.
 * `dartsass.debug`: Default: false.
-Sets the debug flag for debugging the extension.
 Best applicable for developers of this extension only.

 ## Extension Commands